-Join Angie Taylor for an in-depth discussion in this video Animating rotation, part of Stereoscopic 3D Motion Graphics with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Animating rotation, part of After Effects: Stereoscopic 3D Motion Graphics.

 One way of making this look like 3D tracking is to add a little bit of animated rotation.
 And that's what we're going to do here.
 We're in stereo 3D O7 AEP which you can find in the project files folder.
 And we're inside O2B text track.
 And you'll see in here I've actually used 2D tracking just to track these objects onto this building.
 And what I'm going to do now is just give them a more 3D appearance.
 And we're going to just solo the CID outlines and the background movie.

 And a really easy way of doing this is just to open up the rotation value by hitting R. And just making slight rotation adjustments to make it look as if it's the same perspective as the buildings.
 So you're basically looking at the uprights of the buildings and just checking that the uprights of the letters are kind of parallel to those.
 You probably want about 30 or 40 degrees as a kind of rough guide.
 Something like that will do.
 I've got about 34 degrees.
 Once you do the X rotation, then it's easy to do the Y rotation.

 Now, you'll find if you try and do Y first, you get into all sorts of problems.
 So, what I'm going to do is I'm going to start with it at that angle as if it's along the edge of the building.
 And I'm going to set a keyframe for Y rotation, and also for X rotation.
 And Z rotation just in case I need to adjust them.
 I can always get rid of keyframes afterwards.
 And then we're going to go round.
 Now it takes a little bit of figuring out which direction it need to rotate in.
 We really need it to go in, and, if you just scrub to find out, we really need it to go in a positive direction.